- About Us

 - Abbott Lowell Cummings Prize, Vernacular Architecture Forum, 2012-2012

 - Campus Award for Excellence in Public Engagement, Office of the Chancellor, 2009-2009

 - John Lee Johnson Excellence in Community Engagement and Activiism, African American Studies & Research Program, 2009-2009

 - Faculty Award for Excellence in Service, College of Fine and Applied Arts, 2008-2009

 Research StatementRebecca Ginsburg directs the Education Justice Project, which provides educational programs to men incarcerated at Danville Correctional Center, a men's state prison about thirty-five miles from campus.
 Within the College of Education she teaches a course on Education and Social Justice.
 Her current research interests include prison education, historical carceral landscapes, and the Atlantic slave trade.

-- Ginsburg, R. The view from the back step: Black and white children learn about race in Johannesburg's suburban homes.
-In M. Gutman and N. de Coninck-Smith (Eds.), Designing Modern Childhoods: History, space, and the Material Culture of Children.
-An International Readers (pp. 193-212).
-New Brunswick, NJ: Rutgers University Press.
+- Ginsburg, Rebecca (2008).
+The view from the back step: Black and white children learn about race in Johannesburg's suburban homes.
+In M. Gutman and N. de Coninck-Smith (Eds.), Designing Modern Childhoods: History, space, and t.
+Rutgers University Press: New Brunswick, NJ.

 In The News

 EJP's Language Partners shares highly competitive social justice leadership prize with organizations from Palestine and New York

 The Education Justice Project’s Language Partners program has been honored with the inaugural Arcus Prize for Collaborative Social Justice Leadership.
 To win the award, Language Partners competed with 188 other organizations from 23 countries.
 The competition was so rigorous that the judges decided to give the $30,000 prize (originally set at $25,000) to three organizations.
 Read more...